Questions about RCV in Illinois

 Where is ranked choice voting currently used?

-RCV is already used in our state capital, Springfield, for overseas and military voters participating in local elections.
-It hasn't yet been adopted for any other elections in Illinois.
+RCV is already used in Evanston for local elections and in our state capital, Springfield, for overseas and military voters participating in local elections.
 Nationally, it's used in Maine and Alaska, as well as several municipalities, including New York City, San Francisco, Minneapolis, and more.

 What is the process for adopting RCV in Illinois?

 For any level of government to use RCV would require either state legislation or a local referendum.
 Some local governments would need a change in state law while others could use RCV in local elections (mayor, city or town council, etc.) through a referendum.

 Are there any current efforts to implement RCV in Illinois?